Professor and Director of USF Institute on Russia

 My most recent book, Illness and Inhumanity in Stalin’s Gulag, was published by Yale University Press in 2017.
 The work examines the system of violent human exploitation in the Stalinist forced labor camps, 1929-1953.
 It draws upon recently declassified archival materials from the Gulag health department to reveal how prisoners were fundamentally dehumanized and managed as commodities.
 Mortality was much greater than the official Soviet records indicate, as prisoners were routinely released on the verge of death.
 The book argues that human exploitation in the Stalinist camps was deliberately destructive and that the regime concealed the Gulag’s destructive capacity.

 My first book, Stalin’s Outcasts: Aliens, Citizens, and the Soviet State, 1926-1936 (Cornell, 2003), examines Stalin’s disenfranchisement policy, and the lives and voices of those deprived of rights (lishentsy).
 At the center of the work is an analysis of over five hundred petitions to Soviet officials for the reinstatement of rights.
 I discovered these handwritten letters from social outcasts in a closed archive in western Siberia just months after the collapse of the Soviet Union.
 The book demonstrates how, from Kremlin leaders to marked aliens, many engaged in identifying citizens and non-citizens and challenging the terms of social membership in the Stalinist state.

-Russia and the Soviet Union, Stalinism and dictatorship, medicine/health and society, political violence and human rights
+Russia and the Soviet Union, Stalinism and authoritarianism, medicine/health and society, political violence and human rights, disinformation and security